If you were searching the web as a consumer, looking for the best Psychologist, would you know what to search for?

 (Model of Treatment = 15% of overall outcome variance)

 There are many different schools of Psychotherapy, such as CBT, ACT, DBT, Positive Psychology or Psychodynamic Psychotherapy.
-They will all have research supporting their treatments as being effective, especially with specific conditions (such as DBT for Borderline Personality Disorder or CBT for Panic Disorder).
+They will all have research supporting their treatments as effective, especially with specific conditions (such as DBT for Borderline Personality Disorder or CBT for Panic Disorder).

 What they won’t often advertise is that no matter what school of therapy it is: